tdwg/tcs2/docs/feature-report/README.md

 There has been dissatisfaction with the Darwin Core Taxon class for exchanging taxonomic data, however, predominantly because people feel it is too permissive.
-Darwin Core Taxon data may be syntactically correct but have a meaning that is incompatible with the receiver's data model.
+Darwin Core Taxon data may be syntactically correct but have a meaning that is incompatible with the consumer's data model.
 The Darwin Core
 Taxon class also has references to objects that are not defined and its implementation allows for data artefacts that are not taxa by any definition, including that of the Darwin Core Taxon itself.